-- In issue #2 of the comics, Forrest Fox gets possessed and CUTS HIS FUCKING FACE OFF!◊
+- In issue #2 of the comics, Forrest Fox gets possessed by Havik and cuts his own face off!◊

 - Issue #4 involves Cassie Cage and Jacqui finding out that the former gets herself into a death match at an adult's club.
 Cassie's reaction is a simple "F.M.L" and her opponent?
 None other than Frost.
 The horror on Jacqui's face seals the deal to what her best friend got herself into.

 - Issue #6 has Kotal Kahn (who surprisingly isn't that bad a guy, all things considered) messily crushing the skulls of two Spanish soldiers who were threatening a young Amazon girl.
 He then goes on to defend the Amazon people, and earns his title as "Blood God" by gruesome means (he regularly drinks the blood of his enemies) and then it all goes to pot when, after returning from a visit to Outworld, he discovers to his horror that the Amazon tribe has been eradicated - they couldn't deal with the viruses and diseases in the Spanish blood.
 Oh, and at one point he punches a guy's face off.

 - Issue #16 of the comics shows exactly how Sub-Zero became uncybersised: Quan Chi used his magic to tear him into nothing but bones and organs, remaking him from that.